Code-Institute-Submissions/MS1-8MegStick/README.md

 3. about the label
 4. contact

-There will be a horizontal navigation bar at the top of each page facilitating access to other pages on the site.
+There is a horizontal navigation bar at the top of each page facilitating access to other pages on the site.
 This navigation element will collaps on a mobile device.

 The index.html page will contain the releases contect as this is the main focus of the site.
-All other pages will follow a consistent look and feel to the main page including the same footer element which contain the record labels social media links.
+All other pages follow a consistent look and feel to the main page including the same footer element which contain the record labels social media links.

 ### The Releases Page

-The top of the page needs to consist of strong imagery of the latest release or next up and coming release from the record label.
-This section needs to enable the viewer to sign up for new music release alerts from the label.
-This section needs to take up most but not all of the viewing area as to reveal the releases beneath the hero image.
+The top of the page consist of strong imagery advertising the latest release or next up and coming release from the record label.
+This section enables the viewer to sign up for new music release alerts from the label.
+This section needed to take up most but not all of the viewing area as to reveal the releases beneath the hero image.
 The releases will be in in chronological order of their release.
 Each release section should display: